pocs-anguilla/anguilla/docs/quickstart.rst

 **Notation**

-Variants that work with multi-objective functions are prefixed with *MO*.
+Variants designed for multi-objective real-valued optimization are prefixed with *MO*.
 Furthermore, the current state of the art is a variant with unbounded population, denoted as *U-MO-CMA-ES* :cite:`2016:mo-cma-es`.

 **Implementation**

-A basic [#f2]_ implementation for single-objective CMA-ES is implemented as presented in :cite:`2016:cma-es-tutorial` and :cite:`2013:oo-optimizers`, following the reference implementations from :cite:`2008:shark` and :cite:`2019:pycma`.
+A basic [#f2]_ implementation of the CMA-ES algorithm for single-objective real-valued optimization is implemented as presented in :cite:`2016:cma-es-tutorial` and :cite:`2013:oo-optimizers`, following the reference implementations from :cite:`2008:shark` and :cite:`2019:pycma`.

-An implementation for MO-CMA-ES is the main objective of this project, as presented in  :cite:`2007:mo-cma-es`, :cite:`2010:mo-cma-es` and
-:cite:`2016:mo-cma-es` following the reference implementation from :cite:`2008:shark`.
+An implementation of the MO-CMA-ES algorithm for multi-objective real-valued optimization is the main objective of this project, as presented in  :cite:`2007:mo-cma-es`, :cite:`2010:mo-cma-es` and :cite:`2016:mo-cma-es` following the reference implementation from :cite:`2008:shark`.
 Currently, a work in progress.

 See :py:mod:`anguilla.optimizers.cma.CMA` [#f1]_.